istio/istio.io/content/en/about/contribute/creating-and-editing-pages/index.md

 The `name` attribute of each tab contains the text to display for the tab.
 The content of the tab can be almost any normal markdown.

-The optional `cookie-name` and `cookie-value` attributes allow the tab setting to be sticky across visits to the page.
-As the user selects a tab, the cookie will be automatically saved with the given name and value.
-If multiple tab sets use the same cookie name and values, their setting will be automatically synchronized across pages.
+The optional `category-name` and `category-value` attributes allow the tab setting to be sticky across visits to the page.
+As the user selects a tab, the selection will be saved automatically with the given name and value.
+If multiple tab sets use the same category name and values, their setting will be automatically synchronized across pages.
 This is particularly useful when there are many tab sets in the site that hold the same types of formats.

-For example, if many tab sets are used to represent a choice between `GCP`, `BlueMix` and `AWS`, they can all use a cookie name of `environment` and values of
+For example, if many tab sets are used to represent a choice between `GCP`, `BlueMix` and `AWS`, they can all use a category name of `environment` and values of
 `gcp`, `bluemix`, and `aws`.
-When a user selects a tab in one page, the equivalent tab will automatically be selected in any other tab set.
+When a user selects a tab in one page, the equivalent tab will automatically be selected in any other tab set of any page visited.

 ### Limitations